-As a school we worked hard to achieve our Learning Outside the Classroom bronze accreditation, which was awarded in November 2018.
+As a school we were proud to achieve our Learning Outside the Classroom bronze accreditation, which was awarded in November 2018.
 This mark is the first national accreditation for schools which recognises, and supports the development of, learning outside the classroom across all subject areas.
-It is intended not only to recognise existing exemplary provision, but also to assist and support schools in developing their provision to enable all children to have access to meaningful experiences outside of the classroom.
-We are very proud to have now achieved this award.
+Also in 2018, we were awarded the Surrey Wildlife Trust's 'Wildlife Garden Silver Award'.
+In March 2021, Mrs Maynard achieved her Leader in Outdoor Learning (Level 2) status, further assisting her work in leading Outdoor Learning at the school.